crookedlungs/mr_b_game_dev_book/src/standards.md

 GPD.5A: Explore intellectual property, privacy, sharing of information, copyright laws, and software licensing agreements.
 GPD.5B: Model ethical acquisition and use of digital information.
-GPD.5C: Demonstrate proper digital etiquette when using networks, responsible u GPD.5D: Model respect of intellectual property, including manipulating graphics, morphing graphics, editing graphics, and editing sound.se of software, and knowledge of acceptable use policies.
+GPD.5C: Demonstrate proper digital etiquette when using networks, responsible use of software, and knowledge of acceptable use policies.
+GPD.5D: Model respect of intellectual property, including manipulating graphics, morphing graphics, editing graphics, and editing sound.
 GPD.5E: Discuss and evaluate the social issues surrounding gaming.
 GPD.5F: Evaluate the cultural aspects of game design fundamentals, including rationale for games and types of games.